hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 :::

-#### Proposed standard of task ID variables
+#### Standard task ID variables

+While there are no general restrictions on task ID column names or definitions, **using the standard task ID names described below ensures that they are strongly validated against the hubverse schema.**
-We strongly suggest that Hubs adopt the following standard task ID or column names and definitions[^new-vars]:
+We therefore strongly suggest that Hubs adopt the following standard task ID or column names and definitions[^new-vars]:

 * `origin_date`{.codeitem}: the starting point that can be used for calculating a `target_date` via the formula `target_date = origin_date + horizon * time_units_per_horizon` (e.g., with weekly data, `target_date` is calculated as `origin_date + horizon * 7` days).
   Another reasonable choice for `origin_date` is `reference_date`.